Soberia/soberia.ir/README.md

 ...
 ```

-The articles should be placed in dedicated category in `/public/blog/{category}` directory.
+The articles should be placed in a dedicated category in the `public/blog/{category}` directory.
-If the article has media file assets (e.g. banner image, videos, audios, ...), for better organization, the markdown and all the assets files can be placed in a sub directory of its category with an arbitrary name.
+If the article has media file assets (e.g. banner image, videos, audio, ...), for better organization, the markdown and all the assets files can be placed in a subdirectory of its category with an arbitrary name.
 However, the markdown file must be renamed to `main.md` after that.

 ```
 project